The preferences file contains data that are read upon opening wfview. The contents are saved upon pressing the Save Settings button under Settings.

 Preference File Sections and Attributes:

-Each section is as follows (note that the qt library does not allow these to be ordered and they may appear in any order):
+Each section is as follows (note that the qt library does not allow wfview to determine the exact order these will appear in the file, and thus, they may be re-ordered by the user for clarity):

 These options are from options under the Settings tab: